-The one way valve must be tested daily, prior to commencement of diving operations.
+The one way valve must be tested daily, before the commencement of diving operations OR after extended periods of the mask/check valve being stored.

 - 1. There are three methods for testing the one way valve.

 - 2. Orally

-- 3. Using regulated low pressure.
+- Using regulated low pressure.

 - 4. Using a hand operated Vacuum Pump